QubitProducts/topNET/README.md

-# qurricane
+# topNET

 ## Introduction

-Qurricane is one of Qubit's open source projects.
-The idea was to create a very lightweight but highly customizable asynchronous HTTP server.
-Qurricane has been designed with ease of usability in mind, see example section to check on how it's achieved.
+topNET is one of Qubit's open source projects.
+The idea was to create a very lightweight but highly customizable asynchronous HTTP server. topNET has been designed with ease of usability in mind, see example section to check on how it's achieved.

 ## Design Key Points
 * Performance